Chaddesden: Culture and community

 Public facilities in Chaddesden include a public library, and a 22 ha park.
-Chaddesden village centre has many amenities including a Tesco Express, Aldi, Pizza Hut, Lidl and locally famous 3 Chefs takeaway plus numerous other takeaways including Chinese, Indian and Fish and Chips, an estate agency, chemist, vets, travel agent, newsagent, hairdresser, optician, two public houses and a 29-bedroom hotel.
+Chaddesden village centre has many amenities including a stores, restaurants, an estate agency, chemist, vets, travel agent, newsagent, hairdresser, optician, two public houses and a 29-bedroom hotel.

 Chaddesden Wood and Lime Lane Wood have been designated a Local Nature Reserve.

 Landmarks

 The Wilmot family lived at Chaddesden Hall, which was demolished in the 1920s when the Wilmot family sold its estate.
 The grounds are a well used park.
 The lodge and the entrance to the grave yard on Nottingham Road were designed by H. I. Stevens around 1854.
 The Wilmot family name still appears in the names of local businesses, including the Wilmot Service Station on Morley Road and their family crest on the former Wilmot Arms Public House (Now the Steaming Billy) at the junction of Morley Road, Chaddesden Lane and Wood Road.